1-800-Hot-N-Fun

-"1-800-Hot-N-Fun" is a song by the South Korean girl group Le Sserafim.
-The song debuted live at the group's Coachella 2024 set and was later officially released on group's fourth extended play, Crazy, on August 30, 2024.
+"1-800-Hot-N-Fun" (stylized in all lowercase) is a song by the South Korean girl group Le Sserafim.
+The song debuted live at the group's Coachella 2024 set, and was later officially released on group's fourth extended play, Crazy, on August 30, 2024.

 Background

-On day two of Coachella 2024, Le Sserafim performed a set at the Sahara stage which included the live debut of "1-800-Hot-N-Fun" with a dance break.
+On April 14, 2024, Le Sserafim performed a set at the Sahara stage on day two of Coachella 2024, which included the debut of "1-800-Hot-N-Fun" with a dance break.
 Billboard called it "an uptempo highlight" of the group's ten-song set list.
+The group later performed the song as part of their 2024 "Fearnada" fan meeting events held across South Korea and Japan.

-In August 2024, it was revealed that "1-800-Hot-N-Fun" would be released with Le Sserafim's upcoming comeback.
-On August 30, Le Sserafim released their fourth extended play, Crazy, and included "1-800-Hot-N-Fun" as the fourth track in its track listing.
+In August 2024, it was revealed that "1-800-Hot-N-Fun" would be formally released with Le Sserafim's upcoming comeback.
+On August 30, Le Sserafim released their fourth extended play, Crazy, which included "1-800-Hot-N-Fun" as the fourth track in its track listing.
+The song was co-produced by American musician BloodPop.

 Following the release of Crazy, Le Sserafim performed "1-800-Hot-N-Fun," alongside "Crazy," at the 2024 MTV Video Music Awards pre-show on September 11, 2024.

 Critical reception

 In a list of the 25 best K-pop songs of 2024, NME listed "1-800-Hot-N-Fun" in ninth place: "This flirty hot-girl anthem packages cheeky dialogue with a jolting electric guitar riff that anchors the chorus."
+The song performed well on streaming services and reached over 100 million streams on Spotify by November 2025.